FreyVik/pricestest/README.md

 Additional tests have been created to handle error scenarios, covering cases such as missing parameters, invalid parameter types, and improper date formats.

+### Integration testing

+Finally, the projects have integration testing that you can find on [IntegrationTest.java](src%2Ftest%2Fjava%2Fcom%2Fgft%2Fpricetest%2Finfrastructure%2Fcontroller%2FIntegrationTest.java) file.
+These tests check the same casuistry as the e2e tests.

 ## Postman

 To explore the API, import the [Prices.postman_collection.json](..%2FDOCS%2FPrices.postman_collection.json) file.
 Within this collection, you'll find two folders: "Error Control" contains requests designed to test controlled errors, while "Tests" is for end-to-end testing.
 The "Get basic traffic price" request is your entry point for trying out the API.